paulrougieux/eu_cbm_hat/README.md

 ## Installation

-Install `eu_cbm_hat` and HAT using [pip](https://pip.pypa.io/en/stable/), the package installer for python.
+Install `eu_cbm_hat` using [pip](https://pip.pypa.io/en/stable/), the package installer for python.
 The repository is currently private, but you can install the `eu_cbm_hat` package from python with a deploy token.

     pip install git+https://jrc:xyVzrCMS4fs7GRe7pZPq@gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat.git